No wedding website would be complete without a blog.

 A wonderful couple's wedding on January 2nd was my first wedding of 2019.
 It was very different from my last wedding because 2018 ended with a home wedding, surrounded by friends and family, while 2019 began with a wedding at Branford Mansion at Avery Point in Groton, Connecticut.
 (No photos of the January 2nd wedding to respect the couple’s privacy.)

-Valentine’s Day is Thursday, February 14, 2019.
+Valentine’s Day is Sunday, February 14, 2021.
 (But you didn’t need the reminder, right?r) For some couples, Valentine’s Day is also Engagement Day.
-You have’nt got much time left to plan whether you’re going to celebrate on Thursday the 14th or Friday the 15th or Saturday the 16th.
-As long as the two of you plan ahead, any day is romantic!
+You don’t have much time left to plan whether you’re going to celebrate on Sunday the 14th or Friday the 12th or Saturday the 13th.
+When the two of you plan ahead, any day is romantic!

 Thanksgiving is always a time of gratitude for me.